A rare bone marrow failure disease caused by low blood cell counts.

 Bone marrow is the spongy material inside your long bones where blood cells are made.

 A small sample of bone marrow taken for examination

 A small bit of bone marrow that is taken under local anaesthetic from either the hip bone or breast bone.
 The sample is then examined by microscope for abnormalities in the young blood cells.

 Bone marrow biopsy and trephine sample

-A small section of bone is taken under anaesthetic from either the hip or breast bones for examination.
-This is usually performed at the same time as the aspirate is taken.
+A small sample of bone marrow tissue is taken under local or general anaesthetic from either the hip or breast bone for examination.
+For AA a bone marrow biopsy is needed to confirm the diagnosis.

 A temporary thin tube

 A temporary thin tube put into the vein for the giving of fluids or intravenous drugs, or for taking of blood samples.

 A central venous catheter, more commonly called a central line or HICKMAN line is a small flexible plastic tube put into the large vein somewhere above the heart.
 This is used for giving fluids/drugs or for taking blood samples.

 An immunosuppressant medication given to reduce the problems that your immune system is causing to your bone marrow and allowing it time to recover and start making cells normally again.